-If the controller is not communicating, ensure the target ID is set correctly.
-If not, set the target ID of the controller in Cscape or on the unit.
+If the controller is not communicating, you may need to set the Target ID of the controller in Cscape or change the controllers ID on the unit itself.
 The Target ID allows directing communications to a particular unit when multiple units are connected via a CsCAN network.
 Units without CsCAN network ports respond to any network ID and do not require the ID to be configured.

-To check or change the ID on the XL7 OCS, press the System Menu key.
+To check or change the ID on the EXL10 OCS, press the System Menu key.